semaphoreP/codeastro/Day1/README.md

 Decide on the purpose of the package.
 Write one central function or class and put it on Github.

+Example: we’re working on a package that plots the most likely galactic orbits for a user-specified subset of the Gaia catalog.
+Today, me and partner 1 will write a function that uses `galpy` to compute and plot orbits for a list of stars, and partners 2 and 3 will write a class for constructing the list of stars using user input.
+We'll use two separate git branches to do this.

 ## Learning Objectives

   * Identify which development environment is most appropriate for their programming task.